Why Romance?

 Ah but, say the detractors, the sales figures are skewed because individual romance readers buy so much.
 They are addicts.
 (A Romantic Times article once said that some of them buy forty books a month.)

 Well back to RWA again.
-Every third woman has read a romance in the past year.
-One in three.
+A quarter of the population read a romance in 2008.
+One in four.
 That's not a tiny group.
 That's not a secret society of addicts.
 That's people you know.

 Romance as Tosh

-So what we have is a perfectly normal genre - it has been around for centuries - read by perfectly normal people - about as wide a cross section of our society as you can get which is constantly derided, even reviled.
+So what we have is a perfectly normal genre - it has been around for centuries - read by a lot of perfectly normal people.
+And what happens?
+It is derided, even reviled, as a matter of course.

 Canadian author Robertson Davies (a class act by anybody's standards: The Deptford Trilogy has to be one of the great literary achievements of the last century ) made several profound points, quoted in the recently published For Your Eyes Alone; the Letters of Robertson Davies, edited by Judith Skelton Grant, Viking Press.